nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 5. If the user was off the previous day and has not updated the daily status

 	For this module, the user tells scibot they were absent the previous day, so scibot asks the user only what the user plans on doing today.
+	**Note** - Key words are "no" ; "off" ; "yesterday" ; "absent"

 	        Input:
-	        @scibot No I was off yesterday
+	        @scibot No I was off yesterday or
+		@scibot No I was absent yesterday

 	```
 		Expected Output: